Elise Frösslind

 Kristina Elisabet "Elise" Frösslind (27 February 1793 – 24 October 1861) was a Swedish opera singer and stage actress at the Royal Swedish Opera and the Royal Dramatic Theatre in Stockholm.
 She was a member of the Royal Swedish Academy of Music (1817).

 She was known as a member of the elite of Swedish stage actors at the time: as a singer, she was compared to Henriette Widerberg, and as an actress, she was mentioned alongside Charlotta Eriksson and Sara Torsslow.

 Life

 Elise Frösslind was the daughter of the firefighter Anders Frösslind (d.
 1804) and Christina Ulvin and the only daughter of three children.
-She married Carl Gustaf Lindström with whom she had two sons and three daughters, notably the actress Emilie Frösslind.
+She married Carl Gustaf Lindström with whom she had two sons and three daughters, notably the actress Emelie Frösslind.

 Education

 Frösslind came from a poor home and was enrolled in the singing school of the Royal Swedish Opera by her mother after the death of her father, at the age of eleven.
 She was housed in the student home of Sofia Lovisa Gråå, and became the student of Karl August Steiler.

 She was initially placed in the choir with Anna Sofia Sevelin and Justina Casagli, but when director Anders Fredrik Skjöldebrand heard them sing, he transferred them from the choir to avoid damage on their voices and arranged for them to be trained for opera roles instead.

 Frösslind, Sevelin and Casagli were instructed by the choir master and singing instructor Johan Fredrik Wikström.
 Director Skjöldebrand described how he came to take an interest in Frösslind by an incident known in the history of the royal theater.
 It had come to the attention of the director, that Johan Fredrik Wikström abused Frösslind, Sevelin and Casagli, upon which he questioned them to find out the truth.
 The other girls chose Frösslind as their spokesperson, and director Skjöldebrand pretended to take the side of Wikström in order to observe how she would present her defense in gesture, tone and phrase, and was moved by her speech:

 "We are poor girls, taken from misery, what hope have we for the future, if we do not take the opportunity to learn all we can?
 But we try as hard as we can, and still when his in a bad mind he beats us, if I dare say, without cause.
 Out of this we lose our courage, become doubtful and what is worse lose the hope and the pleasure to learn."

 Director Skjöldenbrand ended the affair with the dismissal of Wikström in his capacity as a song master with a reprimand of his lack of self-control and replaced him with Karl Magnus Craelius (teacher of Jenny Lind), under whose more kind guidance they made better progress.
 These girls were all to become famous: Frösslind and Sevelin nationally, and Justina Casagli internationally.